sigstore/docs/content/en/policy-controller/overview.md

         trustRootRef: my-tsa-keys
 ```

-### Configuring verification against different Sigstore instances.
+### Configuring verification against different sigstore instances.

-By default policy-controller trusts Public Good Instance of Sigstore.
+By default policy-controller trusts Public Good Instance of sigstore.
 You can
 add (or replace) this by specifying a different [Trust Root](#support-for-multiple-or-custom-sigstore-instances).
-For example, to use your custom installation of Sigstore (Fulcio/Rekor), you
+For example, to use your custom installation of sigstore (Fulcio/Rekor), you
 would first create a [Trust Root CR](#support-for-multiple-or-custom-sigstore-instances)
 and then refer to it in your `keyless` section.
 For example, if your `TrustRoot`
-CR pointing to your custom Sigstore installation is `my-sigstore`, you would
+CR pointing to your custom sigstore installation is `my-sigstore`, you would
 refer to it in the CIP `trustRootRef`.
 This example shows both custom Fulcio,
-and Rekor pointing to your custom Sigstore.
+and Rekor pointing to your custom sigstore.

 ```yaml
 apiVersion: policy.sigstore.dev/v1alpha1